Servflow/servflow-issues/CONTRIBUTING.md

 1. **Search existing issues** to avoid duplicates
 2. **Gather relevant information**:
-   - For bugs: Steps to reproduce, expected vs. actual behavior, trace snapshots
+   - For bugs: Steps to reproduce, expected vs. actual behavior, trace IDs
-   - For features/actions: Clear use cases and examples
+   - For features: Clear use cases and examples
+   - For actions: Fields needed, expected behaviors, output format and usage
-   - Screenshots or videos when applicable
+   - Screenshots when applicable

 ### When Submitting